sampaiodias/UniTween/README.md

 8. To play the Sequence, call it using the Play() or Play(string id) methods.
 With an ID you don't need a direct reference to the object that contains the UniTween Sequence component (don't forget to set the ID on the UniTween Sequence component).
 9. OPTIONAL: You can set the other options such as loops and automatic play on the UniTween Sequence aswell.

-If can check the [Examples folder of this repository](https://github.com/sampaiodias/UniTween/tree/master/Examples) to find more about how to use UniTween.
+If can check the [Examples folder](https://github.com/sampaiodias/UniTween/tree/master/Examples) to find more information about how to use UniTween.
 A video tutorial is also coming soon.

 For more information about specific tweens and how to use them, [please refer to DOTween's official documentation](http://dotween.demigiant.com/documentation.php).